Bluebonnet (bird)

 Bluebonnets, as they are commonly referred to, are small species of parrots native to Australia and classed within the Northiella genus—the eastern bluebonnet (N. haematogaster Gould, 1838) and the Naretha bluebonnet (N. narethae H.L.
 White, 1921).
 The genus is named in honour of Australian ornithologist Alfred John North.

 Description

 The two bluebonnet species are medium-sized parrots endemic to Australia.
 Their upper body, back and neck areas are a light brown to grey.
 With the base of their wings having a dark blue patches.
 However, this species is primarily known for its crimson-coloured belly, yellow chest and light blue forehead and face.

 The males within this species group can measure up to 35 cm in length with the females measuring to around 32 cm.
-Their weight varies between 70-100 grams, depending on the maturity and sex of the bird.
+Their weight varies between 70 and 100 grams, depending on the maturity and sex of the bird.

 Distribution

 This species is found throughout the central land of Australia, extending from the southern Queensland, majority of the New South Wales (excluding the eastern coastline) to Northern Victoria.
 There is also evidence of this species being found within the State of South Australia and the eastern side of Western Australia.